 EC-Council to Increase Development of Ethical Hackers to Address Mounting Shortage of Cybersecurity Professionals

-With 50% Vacancies in US Cybersecurity Workforce, New Certified Ethical Hacker Training Framework Will Teach Trainees How to “Hack”
+Citing 50% Vacancy in US Cybersecurity Workforce, Company Launches New Certified Ethical Hacker Training Framework Which Requires Trainees to "Hack" an Organization as Part of Their Training.

-EC-Council’s Certified Ethical Hacker program, used by many government agencies, is the gold standard for ethical hacker training.
-This model will train the new supply of cybersecurity professionals”TAMPA , FLORIDA, UNITED STATES, September 7, 2022 /EINPresswire.com/ --

 EC-Council, the leading global cybersecurity certification body, has announced the release of its flagship Certified Ethical Hacker (CEH) version 12 program, and plans to train up 100,000 new ethical hackers worldwide within 5 years to address the severe shortage of Certified Ethical Hackers across the globe.